RBMK: RBMK-1500

-The primary difference between RBMK-1000 and RBMK-1500 reactors is that the RBMK-1500 is cooled with less water, which adopts a helical laminar flow instead of a purely laminar flow through the channels.
+The primary difference between RBMK-1000 and RBMK-1500 reactors is that the RBMK-1500 is cooled with less water, which adopts a helical laminar flow instead of a linear laminar flow through the channels.
 The RBMK-1500 also uses less uranium.
 The helical flow is created by turbulators in the fuel assembly and increases heat removal.
 Because of the RBMK's positive void coefficient, the reduced cooling water volume causes a higher power output.
 As the name suggests, it was designed for an electrical power output of 1500 MW.
 The only reactors of this type and power output are the ones at Ignalina Nuclear Power Plant.

 RBMK-2000 and RBMK-3600

 The RBMK-2000 and RBMK-3600 were designed to produce 2000 and 3600 MW of electrical power respectively.
 The RBMK-2000 would have had an increased channel diameter and number of fuel rods per fuel assembly while maintaining the same dimensions of the reactor core as the RBMK-1000 and RBMK-1500.
 The RBMK-3600 presumably similarly to the RBMK-1500 would have added turbulators to the RBMK-2000 design to increase heat removal.